Foam or rubber surrounds?

 But….
 Rubber surrounds will not last for ever!
 For instance: rubber rings have the tendency to sag.
 The weight of the speaker cone will make the ‘upper part’ of the rubber surround sag.
 This will make the voice coil rub the magnet – bad and dangerous!
 Woofers from for instance KEF, but also Rogers and others, suffer from this problem.
 A short term solution is to take the woofer out of the cabinet, turn it 180 degrees (upside down) and put it back.
 A long term solution is re-aligning the voicecoil and/or replacing the surround.

-Another problem with rubber surrounds, especially the ones with a lot of weakmakers, is the surrounds might harden and crack (break).
-Bang and Olufsen Beolab 3.25 inch units tend to have this this problem.
+Another problem with rubber surrounds, especially the ones with a lot of softeners, is the surrounds might harden and crack (break) once the majority of the softeners evaporated.
+Bang and Olufsen Beolab 3.25 inch units tend to have this this problem, and so do the (grey) rubber surrounds in the B&W Sorrento series.
 Replacement of the rubber surrounds is the only solution here.

 We think there are exceptions to the rule you can replace foam surround with their rubber siblings!
 Relatively large woofers (> 8 inch) with relatively light speaker cones will become to heavy when fitting rubber surrounds.
 For these woofers we do not offer rubber surrounds.
 Also, the fitting of relatively thick rubber surrounds to replace foam surrounds is not recommended.